-Do you want to start trading foreign currencies from your home in the Philippines?
+Do you want to learn how to start forex trading in the Philippines?
 Did someone tell you that forex trading is the latest way to get rich quickly without any risk to speak of?
 Have you done any preparation work before jumping into the market?
 Millions of people across the globe have answered “yes” to the first two questions, while many of that number answered “no” to the last query.

 The odds are that the ones that answered “no” to the latter question are no longer trading currencies.
 They succumbed to the belief that forex trading is easy, that it is the latest form of online gambling, and that no preparation is necessary.
 Unfortunately, casualty rates in this industry are high.
 Roughly 60% of beginners fail in the first three months and 30% failed in the next three months, leaving only a meagre 10% to continue as traders who have earned their stripes.
 A full 90% of beginners often throw their hands up and head to another trading venue.

 To be successful in this trading endeavour, you need to learn about the industry first, well before taking your initial position in the market.
 Experience is the next requirement, but there is no shortcut to experience.
 One needs to invest hours in practice trading, learning the complex ropes of finding a good trading set-up, i.e., opportunity, and then following through with a step-by-step plan to capitalise on that opportunity.

 Lastly, you need to be able to control your emotions, which means blocking your mind from interfering with your carefully prepared, practised, and fine-tuned trading strategy.
 There is a psychology to trading.
 It is not easy to accept losses or to close positions after you have lost a bundle but are sure the market will come back and make you a winner.
 Opening a new position is a breeze.
 There is excitement over the possibility of a huge gain but knowing when to close that position or let it run for all it is worth is the central conundrum in forex trading.